kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 # Getting Started: Installing, Deploying, Upgrading

-In this tutorial we are going to install ZeppelinOS, deploy a simple contract and then update it!
+In this tutorial, we are going to install ZeppelinOS, deploy a simple contract and then update it!

 ## Prerequisites

--   If you haven't already, install [Node.js](https://nodejs.org/en/) onto your machine following the online instructions.
+-   If you haven't already, install [Node.js](https://nodejs.org/en/) onto your machine and follow the online instructions.

 -   An understanding of [Solidity](https://solidity.readthedocs.io/en/v0.5.1/solidity-in-depth.html) the programming language for smart contracts.